 Mark Cline plays the bass guitar.
 Music has been a big part of Mark’s life from an early age.
 His love for groups like The Oak Ridge boys and The Rambos gave him an appreciation for great bands, harmonies, and well written lyrics.
 Though starting in gospel music, he played full time in country and rock-n-roll bands until age 30 when he came to know Jesus as his personal Savior and Lord.
 Returning to his gospel roots, he has spent the last 25 years playing bass guitar and singing with Greater Desire, True Call, and Southland.

 Musical influences include a wide array of gospel, blues, country, and rock-n-roll artists, but the groups that most shaped Mark’s approach to his music are The Oak Ridge Boys, Lynyrd Skynyrd, and Alabama.
 Mark lives in Franklin, KY with his wife Lisa.
-They have 2 sons, Garrett and Darrick, and 2 beautiful daughter-in-laws, Kelsi and Jacq.
+They have 2 sons, Garrett and Darrick, daughter-in-laws, Jacq and Elizabeth, and grandsons, Issac and Isaiah.
+Garrett, Darrick, and Jacq are members of contemporary Christian group “CLINE”.